Classics: DJ Jorj feat. Gary Pinto- Only You (Blaze Shrine Vocal Mix) (Distant Music)

 In the meantime, the twosome had started collaborating with NYC Nitegrooves label.
 Venturing in Afrobeat territories on ‘Seasons Of Love’.
 But also enlightening us with the soothing ‘Shine’ along with Palmer Brown.
 The early 2000’s seeing them jamming along with ‘Little’ Louie Vega on ‘Elements Of Life’.
 A track which would mark the start of regular collaborations between them.
 With ‘Brand New Day’ comin’ up in 2002.
 But also ‘Love Is On The Way’ and ‘Sunshine’ along with Raúl Midón.
 Then ‘Love Remains The Same’ with Luisito Quintero in 2007 on Vega Records.
 Kevin Hedge sharing the duties with Vega at their Roots NYC weekly party.
 And Josh Milan becoming a member of Louie‘s Elements Of Life band after Blaze decided to split in the second half of the 2000’s.

 The list would be incomplete without a mention to Blaze‘s UDAUFL concept album.
 A project which they’d put together in order to raise finds against the AIDS.
 It saw them collaborating with a plethora of artists.
 From Ultra Naté to Byron Stingily.
 Not to mention Kenny Bobien or Arnold Jarvis to name but a very few.
 Therefore givin’ birth to gems such as ‘We Are One’, ‘Wonderful Place’ and ‘Hiya Love’ among others.
-This in addition to ‘Most Precious Love’, ‘Keep Hope Alive’ and ‘Be Yourself’.
+This in addition to ‘Most Precious Love’, ‘Keep Hope Alive’ and ‘Be Yourself’ which Peppe Citarella brilliantly remixed in early 2018.
 Meanwhile, they would also venture into Bossa Jazz territories, eventually releasing ‘Found Love’ on West End.

 Blaze also happened to be quite active on the remix front.
 Delivering outstanding reworks such as ‘People Hold On’ for Coldcut featuring Lisa Stansfield or ‘Take A Stand For Love’ for Gerideau.
 But also ‘Rose Rouge’ for St Germain, ‘Changin” for Linda Clifford or ‘Star Suite’ for Mondo Grosso.
 Not to mention ‘Love’s Been Right Here’ for Stephanie Cooke & Kenny Bobien, ‘Resurrect Me’ for Marty Thomas and ‘Wish I Didn’t Miss You’ for Angie Stone.
 In addition to ‘Only You’ for DJ Jorj and Gary Pinto and ‘Can’t Get Away’ for Mood II Swing.
 And the list goes on with Dawn Tallman‘s ‘Save A Place On The Dance Floor For Me’ to name a few.